-A warming fish curry from the Kerala region of India
+A warming fish curry inspired by the flavours of Kerala, on the coast of southern India

 1 tsp mustard seeds